-What are the impediments to implementing nature-based stormwater strategies on roadways?

-Awareness?

-Integrated Land Use Planning?

-Regulatory Constraints (fed, state and local level)?

-Costs?

-Demand?

-How are nature-based stormwater strategies perceived in your field?
+- What are the impediments to implementing nature-based stormwater strategies? - Awareness? - Regulatory Constraints (fed, state and local level)? - Costs? - Demand? - How are nature-based stormwater strategies perceived in your field?
 By your colleagues?

 Research Needs to Advance Our Work

 - Current policies and regulations?

 - Current funding sources?

 - Initiatives from other states?

 - Other?